sydneybroccoli/sydneybroccoli/README.md

 **OPEN FOR WORK**

 Junior Full-Stack Web Developer with a background and education in Biomedical Engineering and medical device research.
-Recently graduated (March 2020) from Le Wagon: Coding Bootcamp in Bali, Indonesia.
-Currently continuing work on continued learning and personal projects while seeking full-time employment opportunities.
+Graduated with a BS in Biomedical/Electrical Engineering from Marquette University (2017) and Le Wagon: Coding Bootcamp in Bali, Indonesia (2020).
+Currently working as a freelnce software engineer while continuing pursuit of further education and personal projects.
+Open to any work opportunities.

 ---

 [<img src="https://img.shields.io/badge/html5%20-%23E34F26.svg?&style=for-the-badge&logo=html5&logoColor=white"/>](#)